rndme/rndme/README.md

 Time uses  a high-resolution clock and a random workload to gather numbers.
 Since it uses a clock and rolls many workload timings into each output sample, it's rather slow compared to the others at around 0.15 chars per ms. Time has one main advantage: it works on desktop and mobile alike and doesn't need user permissions.
 It's great for shorter chunks of data like _salts_, _symmetric encryption keys_, and entropy for other number generators.

+### Crypto
+Crypto uses `crypto.getRandomValues` _and_ a high-resolution clock derivative to gather numbers.
+This method is sync under-the-hood and is directly callable.
+OS-provided numbers are muliplied by a number derived from the date and a high-resolution performance timing API, then cropped in the middle to deliver un-compromised randomness.
+The crypto source's exact performance rate depends on CPU speed and OS-provided entropy, but easily execeds 150 chars per ms.

 ### Usage